Natalie's Health

 • ×

-From juicy immune-boosting kiwi to beautiful green superfood kale, in this seasonal produce guide, you will find a list of all the fruits and vegetables that are now in the season as well as recipe ideas that will inspire you to eat fresh and seasonal throughout the month of January.
+From juicy immune-boosting kiwi to beautiful green superfood kale, in this illustrated seasonal produce guide, you will find a list of fruit and vegetables in season in January.
+Also included are more than 50+ seasonal recipes that will inspire you to eat fresh and seasonal throughout the whole month.

 Jump to: